pEEcor/swiftui-pager/README.md

 ## Documentation

-Either build the docs youself with Xcode `Product -> Build Documentation` or insepct the online right here.
+Either build the docs youself with Xcode `Product -> Build Documentation` or insepct the documentation of the `main` branch right [here](https://peecor.github.io/swiftui-pager/main/documentation/swiftuipager/).